redwoodjs/learn.redwoodjs.com/docs/tutorial/authentication.md

 > If you start working on another Redwood app that uses Netlify Identity you'll need to manually clear out your Local Storage which is where the site URL is stored that you entered the first time you saw the modal.
 Local Storage is tied to your domain and port, which by default will be the same for any Redwood app when developing locally.
 You can clear your Local Storage in Chrome by going to the Web Inspector, the **Application** tab, and then on the left open up **Local Storage** and click on http://localhost:8910.
 You'll see the keys stored on the right and can delete them all.

-One more touch: let's show the email address of the user that's logged in.
+One more finishing touch: let's show the email address of the user that's logged in.
 We can get the `currentUser` from `useAuth()` and it will contain the data that our third party authentication library is storing about the currently logged in user:

 ```javascript {7,27}
 // web/src/layouts/BlogLayout/BlogLayout.js